 - Family plots: quite popular to pre-purchase for a family

 - Plots for cremated remains: can be buried alongside caskets—take less space and allow for more than one urn to be buried in a plot

 - Urn gardens for cremains—often a dedicated landscaped area

-While cemeteries have often been the common consideration for final resting places, today, cremation has become a popular wish for families and individuals.
+While cemeteries have often been the common consideration for final resting places, today, cremation services have become a popular wish for families and individuals.
 However, cremation also requires a decision for a final resting place.
 Below are some considerations with cremains and often multiple options are chosen.

-- Scattered cremains is the most popular way to memorialize a loved one.
-Common locations are a private property, controlled public land, golf course, hiking trail, and body of water—like a lake or ocean.
+2. Scattered cremains is the most popular way to memorialize a loved one.
+Common locations are private property, controlled public land, golf course, hiking trail, and body of water—like a lake or ocean.

 Need Guidance?
 Request a Consultation

 405 E. Main Street St. Charles, IL 60174